abinash124/Image-processing/README.md

 ## Installation:

---If you already do not have Python3, install the latest version of Python3 from [here](www.python.org).
+-- If you already do not have Python3, install the latest version of Python3 from [here](www.python.org).
---From the command line run:
+-- From the command line run:
 - `pip3 install opencv-python`

 ## General introduction